Basketball superstar Michael Jordan once said: “Talent wins games, but teamwork and intelligence win championships.”

 “The greatest sellers are collaborating with their buyers,” says Cessario.
 “Align gives you a space to collaborate with the buying team, so you're one cohesive unit striving towards a specific outcome.”

-A revenue operations platform can take basic CRM software a step further by using machine learning to produce tailored, actionable insights that the sales team can use to improve performance.
+A Revenue latform can take basic CRM software a step further by using machine learning to produce tailored, actionable insights that the sales team can use to improve performance.
 For example, Clari leverages your organization’s historical data as well as real-time information to produce a highly accurate predictive forecast, allowing sales teams to pressure-test their calls and see where they will realistically end the quarter.

 Once a deal has closed, Clari also makes it easier for the team to hand off the account to customer success.
 That’s because all deal data, from the first client interaction to the final sign off, is tracked and stored in one, easily accessible place.